TheDiamondOG/MinecraftServerTracker/README.md

 ## Overview

-Minecraft Server Tracker is a Minecraft client mod that tracks the player's server connections and sends it to a Discord webhooks.
+Minecraft Server Tracker is a Minecraft client mod that tracks the player's server connections and sends it to a Discord webhooks.\
+Only for 1.20.4

 ## Features